Dimension of unicycle posets: Crowns

 \section{Crowns}

-The fact that the crowns $\C_1$ and $\C_2$ are of dimension $2$ and the crown $\C_n$ for $n\geq 3$ is of dimension $3$ is a well known result \cite[Theorem 4.3]{TROTTERcrowns}.
+The fact that the crowns $\C_1$ and $\C_2$ have dimension $2$ and the crown $\C_n$ for $n\geq 3$ has dimension $3$ is a well-known result \cite[Theorem 4.3]{TROTTERcrowns}.
 But we need to work with a specific realizer for later results.
 After a thorough study of the realizers of crowns, we found that the following realizer is well suited for our construction.

-\begin{lemma} For all $n\geq 2$, these following three linear orders of $\C_n$ form a realizer:
+\begin{lemma} For all $n\geq 2$, the following three linear orders of $\C_n$ form a realizer:

 \end{lemma}